layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/deploying-wordpress-and-mysql-with-persistent-volumes-with-meshery/deploy/quiz.md

       - id: "c"
         text: "The design is saved to local storage"
       - id: "d"
-        text: "The design is converted to Helm charts"
+        text: "The design is converted to a Helm chart"
   - id: "q2"
     text: "What does Meshery Playground provide in terms of cluster connectivity?
 (Select all that apply)"
     type: "multiple-answers"